CharaChorder/nexus/README.md

   Read [this](https://docs.python.org/3/using/windows.html#redirection-of-local-data-registry-and-temporary-paths) for
   more details.

+### Wayland

+- Move the `com.charachorder.nexus.desktop` file into either your `~/.local/share/applications/`
+  or `/usr/share/applications/` directory, and edit the path to point to the nexus icon.

 ## Contributing

 Please create PRs and issues, we welcome all contributions.
 See issues tagged with `Help Wanted` for where you can best